Gregory Halpern:King, Queen, Knave

 W1B 4DE

-Huxley-Parlour are delighted to announce King, Queen, Knave, a new solo exhibition of works by American photographer, Gregory Halpern, opening at our Swallow Street gallery in October 2024.
-The exhibition will present twenty-one photographs from Halpern’s latest body of work, 19 Winters, 7 Springs, which he photographed over the last two decades in and around his hometown of Buffalo, New York.
+Huxley-Parlour are delighted to announce King, Queen, Knave, a new solo exhibition of works by American photographer Gregory Halpern, opening at our Swallow Street gallery in October 2024.
+The exhibition will present twenty-one photographs from Halpern’s latest body of work, which he photographed over the last two decades, mostly in and around his hometown of Buffalo, New York.
 The series extends beyond a portrait of place, celebrating the poetic idiosyncrasies of everyday life.

 The exhibition coincides with the publication of Halpern’s latest monograph, King, Queen, Knave, published with MACK Books.